MingkunLishigure/SiCL/README.md

 # MaskCL: Semantic Mask-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change

-The code of :**MaskCL: Semantic Mask-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change**

 📚MaskCL focuses on a novel task: **unsupervised clothes changing person re-identification**.